Tropaion/ZigBee_SmartMeter_Reader/README.md

 This key has to be configured in the software.
 The current plan for this is to provide a simple configuration terminal which is accessible via the USB-C-Socket.

 # Software
-The software will be separated into four components/libraries.
+The software will be separated into three core components/libraries.
 Each will be individually tested and then combined.
+- [x] human_interface - handle button input and led (working)
+- [x] zigbee - handle everything zigbee related
+- [ ] smartmeter - read data via uart, parse layers and decrypt data Possible additional functionalities
+- [ ] zigbee ota - updating firmware via zigbee
 - [ ] configuration_console - usb console to configure device (decryption key)
-- [x] human_interface - handle button input and led (working)
+OR
-- [ ] zigbee - handle everything zigbee related
+- [ ] zigbee custom configuration cluster - cluster configure device (decryption key)
-- [ ] smartmeter - read data via uart, parse layers and decrypt data

 ## Structure of SmartMeter data
 How the data is handled is a bit complicated and consists of three layers: